PacktPublishing/starter-blog/README.md

 - Installing our first transformer plugin and updating our config
 - Writing a GraphQL query to get the content from our markdown file

+**Resources**:
+- Install [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/?=transform) to parse the content of your markdown files.

 ### Welcome to the Gatsby Plugin Library
 **What was covered in this section:**
 - Introducing the Gatsby plugin library.